 |Graduate||bachelor's degree from accredited institution|

-For the purpose of retention, university academic good standing for degree-seeking students is defined as a minimum cumulative GPA of 2.00.
+For the purpose of retention, university academic good standing for degree-seeking students is defined as maintaining a minimum cumulative GPA of 2.00.
 This standard is in effect for all students, regardless of catalog year, beginning in fall 2013.

-A student who does not maintain the minimum GPA standard is placed on academic probation or is disqualified.
-A student on academic probation is in conditional good standing and is permitted to enroll.
+A student with an academic warning or on academic probation is considered in conditional good standing and is permitted to enroll.